angular-es/AngularComunities/CONTRIBUTING.md

 ## Minor fixes

-For minor fixes to already translated documentation, create a pull request with the `Edit` function on GitHub.
+For minor fixes to an already translated documentation, create a pull request with the `Edit` function on GitHub.

 ![edit-on-github](./docs/edit-on-github.png)
 ## Add translation

-To translate an untranslated document again, copy the source file as `xxx.en.md` from `origin` to `aio-x` and create a translation for that source as `xxx.md`. ..
+To translate an untranslated document again, copy the source file as `xxx.en.md` from `origin` to `aio-x` and create a translation for that source as `xxx.md`.
 Submit a pull request to add the two files.

 ### Local preparation